PULL THE STRINGS

 - Bela Lugosi, ED WOOD

-As I work to take the hard-won manuscript for that book and turn it into the actual physical object that many of you were good enough to pre-order this time last year, I am going to be trying something new here on this site, something that I want to use as a form of digital tip jar.
-Things have been tight since the day I lost that HitFix job in 2016, and I’ve made some hard choices about money versus peace of mind.
-I don’t think the online film press is healthy right now, even though there are tons and tons of talented people working in the field.
-There are voices, both seasoned and new, that are valuable additions to the ongoing conversation about film, but there are increasingly few places for you to read those voices, and for the most part, the kind of things people are allowed to write and publish are depressingly limited.
+First, let me explain the main idea.
+I don’t think the film press is healthy right now, even though there are tons and tons of talented people working in the field.
+There are voices, both seasoned and new, that are valuable additions to the ongoing conversation about film, but there are increasingly few places for you to read those voices, online or offline, and for the most part, the kind of things people are allowed to write and publish are depressingly limited.
 I don’t care for the way everything exists on the timetable established by the studios, the people we are writing about.
 It’s the horse driving the cart, and while I understand how we got here, it’s a treadmill I personally couldn’t walk any further.
 That wasn’t why I started writing about film at all.
 And, honestly, it’s not writing about film.
 It’s writing about film ephemera.
 And so much of it is about shifting time from the future to the present that it’s exhausting.
 You end up writing the same “Boy, I can’t wait to see that!” thoughts about a film for a year and a half, and then you end up with three hours to try to compose your actual review because of the way studios handle screenings and review embargoes.
 It’s kind of crazy, and it just isn’t conducive to the best work people can do.

 So let’s try this.